w-caffiero-entando/f09a1ec2/keycloak-plugin/README.md

 ### entando-plugin-jpinfinispan

-Right now I detected some dependency issues with `entando-plugin-jpinfinispan`.
+There might be dependency issues with `entando-plugin-jpinfinispan`.
 In order to make it work along with this plugin, you have to add the following dependency to the `pom.xml` file.

 ```xml
 <dependency>